- Sessions and Fees

 Holding open days and evenings

-Providing Communication Books – These books ensure effective communication between you the parents, your child’s carers, their Key Person and members of staff at JJ’s.
+Providing Daily Diaries (app based communication aid) – This online aid ensures effective communication between you the parents, your child’s carers, their Key Person and members of staff at JJ’s.
 It is not a replacement for verbal communication so if you have any queries or would like to discuss your child’s progress in more detail, please then feel free to speak to your child’s Key Person or Buddy.
-The books offer consistency of care for the child, helps keep to the child’s routine and follows their interests, which is then included in planning.
+The Daily Diaries offer consistency of care for the child, helps keep to the child’s routine and follows their interests, which is then included in planning.

-Completing a Learning Journey for each child, which is a folder of observations and photos taken during your child’s time with us.
+Completing a Learning Journey for each child (which is on our Eylog app) of observations and photos taken during your child’s time with us.
 These observations are used to build up a picture of your child’s growing development and highlight any areas your child may need help with.
 Parents are encouraged to add to these Learning Journey’s with observations from home too.
-Learning Journey’s are available to view at any time and are regular discussed with you at our parents evenings.
+Learning Journey’s are available to view at any time and are regularly discussed with you at our parents evenings.

 Regular Parents Evenings where your child’s progress, next steps and routines can be discussed in more detail if needed.